-You can travel to the nearby Pigeon Island Marine Park to snorkel from here, which was one of my favourite experiences.
-A short speedboat ride takes you to this small coral edged island where you can easily spend the day.
+You can travel to the nearby Pigeon Island Marine Park to snorkel from here, which was one of my favorite experiences.
+A short speedboat ride takes you to this small coral-edged island where you can easily spend the day.
 I wasn’t in the sea long before I’d seen a family of turtles and a reef shark gliding through the shadowy water.

 It’s possible to visit Sri Lanka during most of the year.
-The south coast is best in our winter months, and the northeast coast ideal in our summer months.
+The south coast is best in our winter months and the northeast coast is ideal in our summer months.

 Do you have any recommendations for honeymooners?

 The service I experienced in Sri Lanka was friendly and thoughtful, so it’s easy to arrange something special.
-I’d try to organise a special activity, such as a cooking course or even a kite making class, which many of the hotels offer.
+I’d try to organize a special activity, such as a cooking course or even a kite-making class, which many of the hotels offer.

 Hotels also have secluded nooks where they can set up a romantic dinner for you.
 I saw laid tables overlooking the ocean and right on the beach.
 Set well away from the hotel itself, you feel like you’re in the middle of nowhere.

 Joe discusses Sri Lanka’s cultural experiences and how you can enrich your beach stay with a short visit to somewhere a little different.

 Why do you find Sri Lanka such an interesting country to visit?